 20. Gorgeous Shirt Yarn Macrame Plant Hanger

 If you’re a lot more comfortable learning how to make a DIY macrame plant hanger of your own via a video tutorial, perhaps the video tutorial by Wool and the Gang below will help.
-It’ll show you how to make one using a shirt yarn.

 A brilliant way to give your place a nice touch of glam while being environmentally friendly is to decorate it with chic plant hangers.
 It simply lets you make use of scrap ropes and leftover cloth tie in a crafty and fun way.
 Are you down for some macrame challenge?
 Do you want to try making these simple plant hanger designs?
 Well, happy crafting!